nova-omnia/lernello/README.md

 ## Frontend (`/frontend`)

+TypeScript
-SvelteKit with TailwindCSS, Prettier and Eslint.
+SvelteKit with TailwindCSS and Skeleton
+Prettier and Eslint

 ### Requirements

 - NodeJS
-- npm (`npm i`) to install dependencies

 ### Scripts

+- `npm i` to install dependencies
 - `npm run dev` to start a local development server
 - `npm run lint` to lint check
 - `npm run format` to format with prettier (your IDE can do this automatically)

-## LiteLLM (`/litellm`)
+## AI (`/ai`)

-LiteLLM so we can easily switch between different AI models during development.
+LiteLLM: so we can easily switch between different AI models during development.

 ### Requirements